breimers/id-fer-capture/README.md

 ## About

-This is a python3 command-line wrapper for Facial Detection/Emotion Recognition (FER) using Keras and OpenCV.
+This is a python3 utility for Facial Detection/Emotion Recognition (FER) using Keras and OpenCV.

 This project uses the [haarcascade](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml) xml for facial detection.